 Q. I encountered a CREATE_FAILED error when I launched the Quick Start.

 A. If AWS CloudFormation fails to create the stack, we recommend that you relaunch the template with Rollback on failure set to No. (This setting is under Advanced in the AWS CloudFormation console, Options page.)
 With this setting, the stack’s state will be retained and the instance will be left running, so you can troubleshoot the issue (check /var/log/cloud-init-output.log).
+Also check varlog/cfn-init.log for errors.

 Important When you set Rollback on failure to No, you will continue to incur AWS charges for this stack.
 Please make sure to delete the stack when you finish troubleshooting.